Course syllabus

 - Advanced Set Theory, LOG270: The course covers results of relative consistency in the axiomatic set theory Zermelo-Fraenkel (ZF).
 By using internal models for set theory, the relative consistency of Foundation, Choice and the Continuum hypothesis (CH) are shown.
 The method of forcing is used to prove the independence of CH, as well as other cardinal axioms.

-- Logic, Games and Automata, LOG290: The course covers the mathematical theory that underlies reactive systems, typically finite state-based systems equipped with a system for interaction with the environment.
+- Logic, Games and Automata, LOG290: Fall 2025 The course covers the mathematical theory that underlies reactive systems, typically finite state-based systems equipped with a system for interaction with the environment.
 The theory is studied through three theoretical perspectives: logic, games and automata.
 Automata theory is a powerful model of computing for state-based systems, logic provides a formal language for the specification of correctness properties, and by using ideas from game theory mathematical models of the system-environment interaction can be built.

 - Category Theory, LOG350: The course starts with general category theory and defines the concept of a category.
 Examples of categories, constructed in set theory, are presented.
 Then, a number of central concepts in category theory defined by using abstract limits and universal properties are presented.
 The course also provides an introduction to topos theory, and its connection to logic and set theory.
 Finally, two central concepts in general category theory are defined and exemplified: functors and natural transformations.